 The Grace of Giving

-8 Brothers, we also want you to know about the grace of God bestowed on the churches of Macedonia, 2 that in a great test marked by severe affliction the abundance of their joy and their deep poverty overflowed in the riches of their liberality.
-3 For I testify that according to their ability, yes, and beyond their ability, they gave freely, 4 beseeching us with many entreaties for the favor of participating in this ministry to the saints.
-5 And they did so, not as we had expected,1 but first gave themselves to the Lord, and then to us by the will of God.
-6 So we urged Titus that just as he had begun this work of grace, so too he would bring it to completion for2 you.7 But just as you excel in all things—in faith, in utterance, in knowledge, in all diligence, and in the love we imparted to you3—see that you excel in this grace as well.
+8 Now we want to make known to you, brothers, the grace of God bestowed on the churches of Macedonia, 2 how in a great test marked by severe affliction their abundant joy and deep poverty overflowed in the riches of their liberality.
+3 For I can testify that according to their ability—yes, and beyond their ability—they gave freely, 4 earnestly entreating us for the favor of participating in this ministry to the saints.
+5 And they did so, not as we had expected,1 but instead gave themselves first to the Lord, and then to us, by the will of God.
+6 Therefore, since Titus had previously initiated this gracious work among you, we have urged him to complete it for2 you as well.
+7 But just as you excel in all things—in faith, in utterance, in knowledge, in all diligence, and in the love we inspired in you3—see to it that you also excel in this work of grace.

-8 I say this not by way of command, but rather as one who is testing the genuineness of your love through the diligence of others.
-9 For you know the grace of our Lord Jesus Christ, that though He was rich, yet for your sakes He became poor, so that you, through His poverty, might become rich.
-10 And in this matter I offer my judgment: This benefits you, who a year ago not only began to do this work, but also to desire it.
-11 But now you must finish it as well, so that just as you eagerly desired to do it, so too you will actually complete it out of whatever you have.
-12 For if the willingness is present, the gift is received according to what one has, and not according to what he does not have.
-13 Now I say all this, not so that others should be eased and you burdened, 14 but rather as a matter of equity:4 At the present time your abundance will supply their lack, so that one day their abundance may likewise supply your lack—that there might be equity.
-15 As it is written, “He who gathered much did not have too much, and he who gathered little did not have too little.”5
+8 I am not saying this by way of command, but rather as one who is testing the genuineness of your love through the diligence of others.
+9 For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sakes he became poor, so that you, through his poverty, might become rich.
+10 Therefore, since this opportunity is much to your advantage, I will give you my view on the matter: A year ago you not only began to do this work, but also to desire it.
+11 But now you must finish the work as well, so that just as you earnestly desired to do it, so too you will actually bring it to completion, drawing on whatever resources you may have.4 12 For if the willingness is present, the gift is received according to what a person has, not according to what he doesn’t have.
+13 Now I say all this, not so that others may be eased and you burdened, 14 but rather as a matter of equity.5 For your abundance at this present time will make up for their lack, so that one day their abundance may likewise make up for your lack—so that equity may prevail.
+15 As it is written, “He who gathered much did not have too much, and he who gathered little did not have too little.”6

-16 But thanks be to God who has placed in the heart of Titus the same earnest care that I myself feel for you.
-17 For not only did he receive our appeal, but being eager for the task himself, he has gone forth to you of his own free will.
-18 And we have sent along with him the brother whose praise in the things of the gospel has spread throughout all the churches; 19 and not only that, the churches have chosen him to travel with us as we administer this gracious gift to the glory of the Lord Himself, and also to show our eagerness to be of help.
-20 We have made these arrangements as a precaution,6 lest anyone should discredit us in our administration of this generous gift— 21 for we always keep in mind what is right, not only in the sight of the Lord, but also in the sight of men.
-22 And we have sent with them our brother whom we have often tested and found to be diligent in many matters, but now even more so because of his great confidence in you.
-23 As for Titus, he is my partner and fellow worker for your benefit; as for our brothers, they are messengers of the churches and an honor to Christ.7 24 Therefore, in the sight of all the churches, you must openly show them the depth of your love and why we are constantly8 boasting on your behalf.
+16 But thanks be to God, who placed in the heart of Titus the same earnest care that I myself have for you.
+17 For not only did he agree to our request, but being quite eager for the task, he is coming to you7 of his own free will.
+18 Moreover, we have sent with him the brother whose praise in the ministry of the gospel has spread throughout all the churches.
+19 And not only that, but the churches have chosen him to travel with us as we administer this gracious gift for the glory of the Lord himself, and also to show how eager we are to help.
+20 We have made these arrangements as a precaution, so that no one will8 discredit us in our administration of this generous gift; 21 for we always keep in mind what is right, not only in the sight of the Lord, but also in the sight of men.
+22 And we have sent with them our brother whom we have proven many times, and found eager9 in many matters, but now all the more so because of his great confidence in you.
+23 If there are questions about Titus, he is my companion and fellow worker for your good; and if there are questions about our brothers, they are messengers of the churches and the glory of Christ.
+24 So then: In full view of the churches, you must show these men the depth of your love, and why we are constantly boasting about you.